Mythri532/docker/Readme2.md

 **Step 1: Configure Kubernetes Repository**

 Kubernetes packages are not available from official CentOS 7 repositories.
-This step needs to be performed on the Master Node, and each Worker Node you plan on<br> utilizing for your container setup.
+This step needs to be performed on the Master Node, and each Worker<br> Node you plan on utilizing for your container setup.
 Enter the following command to retrieve the Kubernetes repositories.<br>

 These 3 basic packages are required to be able to use Kubernetes.<br>